thehunmonkgroup/raspberry-dataset-metrics/README.md

 Code for testing the quality of datasets generated for the [Raspberry](https://github.com/daveshap/Raspberry) project.

-Supports fine-tuning and interacting with large language models using Unsloth.
+Supports fine-tuning and interacting with large language models using standard HuggingFace libraries.

 ## Features